paraswaykole/slashbase/CONTRIBUTING.md

 # Contributing to Slashbase

-Thanks & Cheers for taking time and interest to contribute to Slashbase 🙌 🙏 👏
+Thanks & Cheers for taking time and interest in contributing to Slashbase 🙌 🙏 👏

 The following is a set of guidelines for contributing to Slashbase.